J-Cos/SimpleMetaPipeline/README.md

     cd BioinformaticPipeline_Env/BioinformaticPipeline
     conda env create --prefix ./env --file environment.yml

+This creates a conda environment containing all the software dependencies for the pipeline to work.

 # 3) Run the example data through the pipeline to confirm your installation is correctly configured.

 Download the example data here: https://drive.google.com/drive/folders/1FUALCE8PkWZabMpG4VuMjQqL_6hMmmpZ?usp=sharing